km-cs-linnben/CS260-GitHub/CS260_Code/FinalProject/Readme.txt

 (15%) a function for a shortest path algorithm (perhaps shortest_path(source, destination)),
 	See screenshot ShortestPath1 and 2.
-	Complexity of Big0 n(n + 2n_1) . n = number of nodes in graph, n_1 being number of lanes in graph.
+	Complexity of Big0 n(n + 2n_1) , n = number of nodes in graph, n_1 being number of lanes in graph.
 This function iterates through all of the lanes in the graph twice, and iterates through a list of visited nodes, which would be == to total number of nodes in the graph by the time the function finishes.
 It does both of these things for every single node in the graph.

 (15%) a function for a minimum spanning tree algorithm (example min_span_tree()).
-	See screenshot MinSpanTree.
-Functions does not work.
-Tried for several days and gave up, so turning it in as is.
-I know the theory fine and what needs to be done to make it work but I can't figure out the syntax I need for this function to work.
-I've laid it all out in a way that I feel like should work, but it doesn't.
-Tried a million things, but nothing worked.
-More C++ experience would have been helpful.
-Also ran out of time due to my own wedding being finals week =X doh!
+	See screenshots MinSpanTree.
+Got it to work at the buzzer!
+Spent 3 days on this with no success and then solved it in 10 mins on my last try.
+Typical.
+	Complexity would be BigO of n(n+n_1), n being number of nodes in graph, n_1 being number of edges.
+The function searches through all edges in the graph, but also iterates through the list called visited, which will be the same as n by the time the function finishes.
+The function runs once for every node in the graph, so 	these things will both be done n times.

 (10%) Analyze the complexity of all of your graph behaviors (effectively a part of our documentation for grading purposes),
 	See above.